grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 * `container.image.tag`
 * `container.id`

-By default if `metadata` is not specified, the following fields are extracted and added to spans, metrics and logs as attributes:
+By default, if `metadata` is not specified, the following fields are extracted and added to spans, metrics, and logs as attributes:

 * `k8s.pod.name`
 * `k8s.pod.uid`
 * `k8s.pod.start_time`